Chayvw/PlayDate/README.md

 ## Description

-PlayDate is an app designed for dog owners to create an account for their pup and make events to meet up with other dogs and owners to socialize their pet?
+PlayDate is an app designed for dog owners to create an account for their pup and make events to meet up with other dogs and owners to socialize their pet.

 ## Table of Contents